-New satellite images show the massive damage caused in mid-Michigan when two dams failed last month, wiping out bridges and roads as water roared out of Lake Huron toward Midland.
+New satellite images show the massive damage caused in mid-Michigan when two dams failed last month, wiping out bridges and roads as water roared out of lakes Wixom and Sanford and toward Midland.

 The images, provided to Bridge Magazine by Colorado-based Maxar Technologies show the Edenville and Sanford dams in May 2019 and again on May 21, after a storm dumped over 6 inches of rain, swamping the dams and forcing the evacuation of some 11,000 people downstream.

 - How weak regulations failed to prevent catastrophe at notorious Midland dam